chronology

 1942

 F vrier - Two and Dogs and Wolves are r imprim s by special authorization.
 Robert Esm nard announces the evidence of Chekhov’s Life.
 She writes the Kreiskommandantur of Autun to request the authorization of a day in Paris, in order to see her director.
-Bernard Grasset refusing her any support, she also requests the support of H l ne Morand.
+Bernard Grasset refusing him any support, she also requests the support of H l ne Morand.

 27 February - L Fire , last new para tre in Gringoire, under the pseudonym of Pierre Nérey.
 Hector de Carbuccia will not publish Weather you in June, of which she hopes to have 50,000 francs.
 Her author’s account at Albin Michel is worth 120,000 francs.
 Michel Epstein stops paying his Parisian rent.

-March - Rereading her notes from April 1940 regarding the composition of the Goods of this world, she is interested in seeing that she was then proving a tenderness sinc re and a little mocking for the French.
+March - Rereading her notes from April 1940 concerning the composition of the Goods of this world, she is interested in seeing that she was then proving a tenderness sinc re and a little mocking for the French.
 Taking care to date it, she adds above this mention: hatred and m taken = March 1942 (Work journals, 1942 / IMEC).

 On the fringe of Dolce, she records her notes on the state of France : My God!
 What is this country doing to me?
-Since it rejects me, let us coldly watch it lose its honor and its life.First bauches of Captivity (or Serfdom) , third part of the section of the Temp tes :
+Since it rejects me, let us coldly watch it lose its honor and its life.First bauches of Captivity (or Serfdom) , third part of the branch of the Temp tes :

 Me, I work on lava br lante.